elibramson/crypto-viewer/README.md

 - Cryptocurrency data retrieval from CoinMarketCap API (backend)
 - Example API endpoints for listing and querying cryptocurrencies
 - Ready for integration with a React frontend
+- Comprehensive test suite with high coverage
+- Dependency injection for better maintainability
+- Efficient HTTP client with caching and error handling

 ## Getting Started